RainwayApp/API-homework/readme.md

 Deletes a game.
 Should also remove the game from all users' libraries.

 ### GET users/[id]
-Get a user's info by ID.
+Gets a user's info by ID.
 ```JSON
 {
     "id": "...",